o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/pass-system/authoring-passes.md

 #### Components of a PassTemplate
 <!-- [WRITER NOTE: Needs more work] -->
-The components of a PassTemplate varies depending on its `Pass` class.
+The components of a PassTemplate vary depending on its `Pass` class.
 The `Pass` class is specified by the `PassClass` property in the `.pass` file.

 PassTemplates specifies inputs and outputs and defines its function through the components `Slots`, `Connections`, `Image Attachments`, and `PassData`.